$178.00 - $4,651.50

 Glypicans are a family of heparan sulfate proteoglycans that are attached to the cell membrane via a glycosylphosphatidylinositol anchor.
 Glypicans interact with multiple ligands, including morphogens, growth factors, chemokines, ligands, receptors, and components of the extracellular matrix through their heparan sulfate chains and core protein.
 Therefore, glypicans can function as coreceptors to regulate cell proliferation, cell motility, and morphogenesis.
 In addition, some glypicans are abnormally expressed in cancers, possibly involved in tumorigenesis, and have the potential to be cancer-specific biomarkers.
 Here, we provide a brief review focusing on the expression of glypicans in various cancers and their potential to be targets for cancer therapy.

-• Immunohistochemistry (paraffin) Flow Cytometry ELISA
+• Flow Cytometry Western Blot ELISA

 Product Citations